rdavoudi/rdavoudi/README.md

 - 👋 Hi, I’m Reza Davoudi.
-I've been in software field for more than 20 years.
+I've been in the software field for more than 20 years now.
 - 👀 I’m interested in new technologies
 - 🌱 I’m currently learning German, Go and Python
 - 💞️ I’m looking to collaborate on enterprise projects